-- 31 from the process of tracing of already confirmed cases (250 tests today)
+- 110 taken through the process of tracing of already confirmed cases (1,359 tests today)

-- Three from tests conducted within the framework of checking passengers at Larnaca and Paphos Airports (2,572 tests today)
+- 30 taken within the framework of checking passengers at Larnaca and Paphos Airports (4,607 tests today)

-- Three taken within the framework of public hospital labs (165 tests today)
+- 13 within the framework of public hospital labs (291 tests today)

 Additionally the following tests have taken place without any confirmed cases found:

-- 31 tests taken within the framework of GP referral programs
+- 89 tests taken within the framework of the GP referral program

 |Old people’s homes||0|

-Some 11 patients are being treated at the COVID-19 unit of the Limassol General Hospital and seven in the Increased Care Unit.
-Also three patients are being treated at the COVID-19 unit of the Larnaca General Hospital and eight patients are being treated at the COVID-19 unit of the Paphos General Hospital.
-Finally, 12 patients are being treated in the ICUs including four who are not intubated.
+Some 32 patients are being treated at the COVID-19 unit of the Limassol General Hospital and 11 in the Increased Care Unit.
+Also 13 patients are being treated at the COVID-19 unit of the Paphos General Hospital and three patients at the Increased Care Unit.
+Some 19 patients are being treated at the COVID-19 unit of the Larnaca General and two patients are being treated at the COVID-19 unit of the Makarion Hospital.
+Finally, 22 patients are being treated in the ICUs including four patients who are not intubated.